 We pulled together a Summer Camp Guide with a huge list of clickable links for our favorite camps in the Central Ohio area.

-Here's my Excel chart example.
-Sometimes I get lazy and just copy and paste from camp websites into a Word doc, but the Excel is more organized and a better resource year-to-year so you aren't starting from scratch each time.
+Ok, ok...here's my original Excel chart.
+Sometimes I get lazy and just copy and paste from camp websites into a Word doc, but the Excel is more organized and a better resource year-to-year so I'm not starting from scratch each time.

 This is my son with a friend he's had since birth who lives across town.
 They went to a week-long overnight camp together this summer.